Warbo/chriswarbo-net/unfinished/falsifying_myself.md

 1000 extra calls to reach the 100 passes they required.
 Some also breached the limit of 100 discards in a row, and caused the overall test suite to fail.

+## Smarter generators ##

+One way to avoid excessive discards is to move logic into our data generators.
+This isn't a magic bullet, but it can be useful if acceptable values are reasonably common; if retrying a generator is faster than discarding a tests;
+and for retrying *parts* of an input, rather than starting from scratch.

+For example, the following generator only produces `Normal`{.haskell} values, by running `reduce`{.haskell} on generated `Com`{.haskell} values.
+That's undecidable from *within* a property, but actually quite easy in a generator, since we're free to discard problematic values and try again:

 ```{.haskell pipe="./show Main.hs"}
 -- | Like genComN, but reduces its outputs to normal form.
 The fuel